jhw2167/JAN_ORM_p1/README.md

 * Update an entry in the database
 * Delete an entry from the database
 * Find entries in the database that statisfy given columns, operands, and values
-* Add given constriant on table using annotations
+* Add given constraint on columns using annotations
   * Primary Key
   * Foreign Key
   * Check
   * Unique
   * Default Value
   * Not Null
-* First Level Caching
+* Basic Caching
 * The Following SQL Aggregate Functions:
   * Count
 * Transaction Control